Manufacturer eyes Dubuque for $80 million project, 271 new jobs

 Simmons Pet Food’s arrival in Dubuque is ultimately contingent on the approval of state and local incentives.

-That process will start on Friday night when City Council members will hold a special meeting.
-They are expected to vote on whether to endorse the company’s application to the Iowa Economic Authority.
+That process will start tonight when City Council members will hold a special meeting.
+They are expected to vote on whether to endorse the company’s application to the Iowa Economic Development Authority.

 If approved locally, that application will make its way to the IEDA later this month.

-The company is requesting an $800,000 forgivable loan, a $3 million investment tax credit and $300,000 sales, service and use tax refund from the state.
+The company is requesting an $800,000 forgivable loan, a $3 million investment tax credit and a $300,000 sales, service and use tax refund from the state.
+The company also seeks $2.15 million in state job training funds.

-Dubuque leaders will consider providing assistance through a tax-increment-financing agreement.
-Throughout this arrangement, incremental increases to the property taxes at the facility would be rebated to the company.
+City Council members will also consider setting a Dec.
+17 public hearing for the approval of a development agreement between the city and the company.

-In its application to the state, Simmons officials estimated that such an agreement would amount to about $2.2 million in value.
+The agreement includes tax-increment-financing rebates that are estimated to be about $3 million in value.
+Through this arrangement, incremental increases to the property taxes at the facility would be rebated to the company.

-City Council members also are expected to vote on a $505,200 land acquisition grant that would be issued to the developer at closing.
-These funds will effectively cover half of the $1.01 million purchase price for two parcels of adjacent land eyed by Simmons.
+Council members also are expected to vote on a land acquisition grant exceeding $500,000 that would be issued to the developer at closing.
+These funds will effectively cover half of the $1.01 million purchase price for two parcels of adjacent land, totaling about 8.4 usable acres eyed by Simmons.
+The land is for “parking/staging purposes as well as to provide room to add warehouse space,” city documents state.

 These various incentives are tied to specific actions by the company.